 After your effortful day, enjoy an outstandingly good Shiatsu massage at Seeing Hands (12 Eo Street 13) near Wat Phnom, where all the professionally-trained staff are blind.

 After a day of heat and dust, new kids in town will want to cool off at the Foreign Correspondents Club (363 Sisowath Quay).
 It might be a tad touristy these days, but ordering a mojito and some French-Khmer fusion food snack in this Graham Greene-style watering hole (complete with leather chairs, ceilng fans, and walls decorated with Al Rockoff war photos) is still THE iconic Phnom Penh experience.
 If you’re in the mood for some action after your meal, just stroll along the quay and take your pick from the plethora of bars and music venues that stud this lively street.

 For dinner, head for the Phsar Reatrey (night market) on the riverfront, where vendors sell grilled crabs, prawns and other delicious Khmer snacks for a song.
-Once you’ve eaten your fill, grab a tuk-tuk (old hands might prefer to take the cheaper motodop) and make your way over to Equinox (3A, street 278,), one of best venues in town for live music and great cocktails - especially when Happy Hour hits between 1700 and 2000.
-When the music winds up, check out the scene along Street 51, the city’s liveliest club area, just next door.
+Once you’ve eaten your fill, grab a tuk-tuk (old hands might prefer to take the cheaper motodop) and make your way over to Sharky's (130 Street 126), one of best venues in town for live music and a game of pool.
+When the music winds up, check out the scene along Street 51, the city’s liveliest club area, only a few minutes away.